AtheerAlzhrani/AtheerAlzhrani/README.md

 # Hi there 👋
 # Welcome to My GitHub Profile!
-My name is Atheer Alzahrani.I am a recent graduate from **Al-Baha University**, holding a Bachelor's degree in **Computer Information Systems**.
-I am passionate about data analysis and eager to leverage advanced statistical and machine learning techniques to tackle complex business challenges.
+My name is Atheer Alzahrani.Computer Information Systems graduate.
+My passion lies in data analysis, where I aim to leverage advanced statistical and machine learning techniques to support decision-making and solve complex business challenges.

 ## Professional Training